jadecobra/python_tdd_exercises/source/calculator/calculator_vi.rst

     AssertionError: ABC.DEFGHIJKLMNOPQR != 'brmph?!
 Numbers only.
 Try again...'

-  there is a problem.
-One of the :ref:`data types<data structures>` I am testing is getting to the :ref:`add function<test_addition>` so I get a result back instead of a message.
-How can I tell which of the :ref:`data types<data structures>` caused the failure?
+  One of the :ref:`data types<data structures>` from the test gets to the :ref:`add function<test_addition>` so it returns a number and not a message.
+How can I tell which :ref:`data type<data structures>` caused the failure?

 * the `unittest.TestCase class`_ has a way to tell which item is causing my failure when I am using a `for loop`_, I add it to the test

   .. code-block:: python
-    :lineno-start: 68
+    :lineno-start: 176
-    :emphasize-lines: 13-17
+    :emphasize-lines: 13-19

         def test_calculator_w_a_for_loop(self):
             error_message = 'brmph?!
 Numbers only.
 Try again...'